Monday, March 17, 2025

 1. Long-Term Residency Opportunities

 Switching from a student visa to work visa in Germany is the first step toward permanent residency.
-After 33 months on an EU Blue Card, you may qualify for a settlement permit.
+You may qualify for a settlement permit after 33 months on an EU Blue Card.

 2. Access to Social Benefits

-Work visa holders contribute to Germany’s social security system, granting access to benefits like health insurance, pensions, and unemployment support.
+Work visa holders contribute to Germany’s social security system, granting them access to health insurance, pensions, and unemployment support.

 3. Career Growth